2025–26 Leicester City W.F.C. season

-The 2025–26 Leicester City W.F.C. season is the club's 22nd season of existence and their fifth season in the Women's Super League, the highest level of the football pyramid.
+The 2025–26 Leicester City W.F.C. season was the club's 22nd season of existence and their fifth season in the Women's Super League, the highest level of the football pyramid.
 Along with competing in the WSL, the club also competes in two domestic cup competitions: the FA Cup and the League Cup.

+Season summary

 On 27 August 2025, Amandine Miquel was sacked after one season at the club.

 On 4 September 2025, Rick Passmoor was appointed as interim manager of the team.
 On 10 October 2025, he was appointed as manager of the team, signing a three-year contract with the club.

+In the League Cup, they finished 2nd, with Crystal Palace only beating them on goal difference.
+In the FA Cup, the club went out in the fourth round.

+On 29 April 2026, after their defeat to Arsenal, it was confirmed that Leicester would play in the relegation play-off at the end of the season.
+On 2 May 2026, it was confirmed that Leicester would play Charlton Athletic in the relegation play-off.

+On 14 May 2026, it was announced that Leicester would play in the 2026 World Sevens Football tournament.

+On 23 May 2026, Leicester were relegated to the Women's Super League 2 after their loss to Charlton.